 Do I need to have my teeth professionally cleaned?

 Your toothbrush and floss can only reach so much of your mouth.
-So even if your brush after every meal you still aren’t reaching the tiny crevices that your toothbrush can’t reach.
-Regular cleanings will prevent decay in the small, unreachableareas.
+So even if you brush after every meal you still aren’t reaching the tiny crevices that your toothbrush can’t reach.
+Regular cleanings will prevent decay in the small, unreachable areas.

 What should I expect at my cleaning and exam?

-During the cleaning and exam, the doctor will check out your mouth to look for signs of decay and disease.
-They will also discuss your oral hygiene routine and make recommendations for improvement if necessary.
+During the cleaning and exam, Dr. Miyamoto will check out your mouth to look for signs of decay and disease.
+She will also discuss your restorative needs with your general dentist and discuss your oral hygiene routine and make recommendations for improvement if necessary with you.

 As your teeth are being cleaned the hygienist will scrape between teeth to remove hardened plaque.
 They will also polish your teeth and might recommend a fluoride treatment if they feel you will benefit from it.

 What types of guidelines should I follow after my visit?

 After your dental cleaning, it’s important that you continue to brush and floss regularly, use a fluoride toothpaste, and maintain a healthy diet.